Food-Truck-TrackR-Build-Week/back-end/README.md

 POST /api/auth/register/diner - creates a new diner

 - username, password, email and location are required
+- returns the new diner object that was added to db

 POST /api/auth/register/operator - creates a new operator

 - username, password, and email are required
+- returns the new operator object that was added to db

 POST /api/auth/login - authenticates a diner or operator